tyconsulting/blog.tyang.github.io/_posts/2019-09-08-configuring-azure-management-group-hierarchy-using-azure-devops.md

 }
 </pre>

 In order to be placed into the defined management group, the subscription must match <strong>both</strong> the name regex and quota Id regex.
-The script uses case insensitive match for the regex. so it doesn’t matter if you define your regex as “^msdn_<em>” or “^MSDN_</em>”.
+The script uses case insensitive match for the regex. so it doesn’t matter if you define your regex as "^msdn_<em>" or "^MSDN_</em>".

 <h3>Building the Pipelines</h3>